1coderookie/KobraGoNeoInsights/docs/index.md

     - Thanks to **[Imaginary_Gift_8533](https://www.reddit.com/user/Imaginary_Gift_8533/)** for allowing me to use his picture of the wear & tear of his wheels!
     - Thanks to **[I_Sells_Drugs](https://www.reddit.com/user/I_Sells_Drugs/)** for taking pictures of his sheared off heatbreak!
     - Thanks to **[Jaximus](https://www.reddit.com/user/Jaximus)** for allowing me to use the picture of the slipped out cartridge heater!
+    - Thanks to **[MeckeMecke](https://www.reddit.com/user/MeckeMecke/)** for allowing me to use the picture of his direct drive mod for the Go using a Revo CR an an Orbiter V.2!
     - Thanks to **[mowerheimen](https://www.reddit.com/user/mowerheimen)** for allowing me to use the picture of the crooked x-axis gantry!
     - Thanks to **[Sad-Lie8181](https://www.reddit.com/user/Sad-Lie8181)** for taking a picture of his dual z-driven Neo!
     - Thanks to **[simpleman118](https://www.reddit.com/user/simpleman118)** for taking a picture of the ABL height gauge!